 Five projects that aim to boost the health and wellbeing of people in Wiltshire have been awarded a grant from Healthwatch Wiltshire's Community Cash Fund.

-The scheme, which was launched in early March, attracted 41 applications to apply for funds of up to £2,000 from the county's consumer champion for health and social care services.
+The scheme, which was launched in early March 2019, attracted 41 applications to apply for funds of up to £2,000 from the county's consumer champion for health and social care services.

 As well as encouraging healthier lifestyles, the five successful projects will also provide a way for Healthwatch Wiltshire to get more feedback on local services from people it might not otherwise hear from.

-Any Body Can Cook, who want to run healthy eating courses for families on a low income at children’s centres in Chippenham and Corsham.
+Any Body Can Cook, want to run healthy eating courses for families on a low income at children’s centres in Chippenham and Corsham.
 Their vision is to promote health equality across communities, with the ultimate aim being less visits to the GP and dentist, maintaining a healthy weight, better mental health and increased confidence.

 Rowden Hill Surgery, are starting a choir for patients with respiratory conditions who attend the Rowden, Lodge and Hathaway surgeries in Chippenham.
 Singing regularly is thought to have a positive effect on the quality of life of someone with a lung condition, and sessions would be open to both patients and their carers.